alarive/siren/README.md

 This assumption allows it to run in O(N) with a spatial complexity of O(1).

-Use this version for very very large files (millions of entries)
+Use this version if you don't want to use a shell script or for very very large files (millions of entries) where the JVM startup cost would be offset by the faster algorithm.

 ### java-hashmap
 A java version which works even if its input is not sorted.